The best UK investment platforms for beginners

-These are the best investment platforms to consider if you're thinking of delving into the investing world for the first time
+These are the best UK investment platforms for beginners looking to step into the investing world for the first time

-These are like online supermarkets where you can choose from a range of investments, including funds, shares and bonds.
+Investment platforms, also known as fund supermarkets, let you choose from a range of investments, including funds, shares and bonds.
 Some investment platforms are aimed at investors who have financial advisers and others cater for investors who are ‘self-directed’, or prepared to make the decisions on their own.

 If you have a financial adviser, they will choose a platform for you.
 But self-directed "DIY" investors will find there are more than 30 investment platforms to choose from.
 These firms all offer slightly different investment choices, product ranges and fee structures.
 To help you make the choice, MoneyWeek picks six to consider.